SuperOfficeDocs/superoffice-docs/release-notes/10.0/admin/index.md

 ---
-author: SuperOffice AS – Research and Development so.date: 02.22.2022
+author: SuperOffice AS – Research and Development so.date: 03.14.2022
-keywords: screen designer, settings and maintenance, admin, import so.version: 10
+keywords: screen designer, settings and maintenance, admin, import, trigger so.version: 10
 ---